5aradise/SelfAssessment/Skills/Programming.md

   - Monad
   - Monoid
   - Generator: 🖐️ used
-  - Coroutine
+  - Coroutine: 🖐️ used
 - Data structures
   - Array: 🖐️ used
-  - Structure
+  - Structure: 🖐️ used
-  - Record
+  - Record: 🖐️ used
-  - Enum
+  - Enum: 🖐️ used
-  - Instance
+  - Instance: 🖐️ used
   - Object: 🖐️ used
   - Collection: 🖐️ used
   - Set: 🖐️ used
   - Hash table: 🖐️ used
-  - Linked list: 🎓 known
+  - Linked list: 🖐️ used
-  - Doubly list: 🎓 known
+  - Doubly list: 🖐️ used
-  - Unrolled list: 👂 heard
+  - Unrolled list: 🖐️ used
   - Circular list: 🎓 known
-  - Queue: 🎓 known
+  - Queue: 🖐️ used
-  - Stack: 🎓 known
+  - Stack: 🖐️ used
   - Deque
   - Tree: 🎓 known
-  - Graph: 👂 heard
+  - Graph: 🖐️ used
   - Iterator: 🖐️ used
   - Mutable state: 🖐️ used
   - Immutable state: 🖐️ used
-  - Serialization
+  - Serialization: 🖐️ used
   - String parsing: 🖐️ used
   - JSON: 🖐️ used
   - JSON5
-  - YAML
+  - YAML: 👂 heard
 - Networking
-  - DNS
+  - DNS: 🖐️ used
   - CDN
   - CORS
-  - IPv4: 👂 heard
+  - IPv4: 🖐️ used
-  - IPv6
+  - IPv6: 🖐️ used
-  - NAT
+  - NAT: 🖐️ used
-  - URL: 👂 heard
+  - URL: 🖐️ used
   - URN
-  - URI
+  - URI: 🎓 known
 - Process and tools
   - Compiler: 🖐️ used
-  - Just-in-time compilation
+  - Just-in-time compilation: 🖐️ used
   - Ahead-of-time compilation
   - Transpiler: 👂 heard
   - Linter
   - Polyfill: 🎓 known
-  - Interpreter
+  - Interpreter: 🖐️ used
   - Linker
   - Dynamic linking
   - Static linking
   - Runtime: 👂 heard
-  - Virtual machine
+  - Virtual machine: 🖐️ used
   - Register-based VM
   - Stack-based VM
   - Containerization
-  - Debugger: 👂 heard
+  - Debugger: 🎓 known
   - Tracing
   - Garbage collection: 🎓 known
   - Refactoring: 🎓 known